-Farming personality David Henshaw, who was made famous for his "Jock" cartoons depicting rural life, died on Sunday aged 74.
+Farming personality David Henshaw, famous for his "Jock" cartoons depicting rural life, died on Sunday aged 74.

-The long-time Tamahere resident communicated with farmers for more than 40 years through his cartoons with his main character, Jock, a recognised national identity.
+The long-time resident of Tamahere in Waikato communicated with farmers for more than 40 years through his cartoons with his main character, Jock, a recognised national identity.

-These cartoons appeared in the New Zealand Farmer newspaper for 34 years and on the Jock calender for the past 17 years.
-His production of the Jock cartoon never flagged with rural folk and was a great favourite with city dwellers who had a link with the land, no matter how long ago.
+The cartoons appeared in the New Zealand Farmer newspaper for 34 years and on the Jock calendar for the past 17 years.
+The cartoon was popular with rural folk and city dwellers who had a link with the land.

-The citation noted that Mr Henshaw's cartoons had contributed to a better understanding between New Zealand's rural and urban communities, particularly among children.
+The citation noted his cartoons had contributed to a better understanding between New Zealand's rural and urban communities, particularly among children.

-"His cartoons are a record of the agricultural and social history of New Zealand during the last 40 years," noted the citation when he received his insignia on April 15, 2011.
+"His cartoons are a record of the agricultural and social history of New Zealand during the last 40 years," the citation said.

-In 2007, Mr Henshaw was awarded the Guild of Agricultural Journalists' Landcorp Communicator of the Year Award.
+In 2007, Henshaw was awarded the Guild of Agricultural Journalists' Landcorp Communicator of the Year award.